jfr2102/chinese-anki-gen/README.md

 # chinese-anki-gen

 Generate Anki Deck from chinese audio files.
+1. Get the chinese character by whisper model
+2. get pinyin
+3. get translation to target language
+4. get stroke order gifs for each character of the word
+5. pack everything into a flashcard
+6. export deck of vocabulary including the all cards

 You can split audio files by words e.g. with [mp3split](https://wiki.ubuntuusers.de/mp3splt/)

 e.g.